sprintui/SprintUi-Framework/README.md

 For more complex routing, consider creating custom folders to structure your pages.
 For instance, `/dashboard/home` could map to `dashboard/home.suip`.
 This approach provides flexibility while maintaining a clear structure.

-In summary, organizing your assets in the `assets` folder and following best practices for routing contribute to a more maintainable and scalable SprintUI project.

 ## Production Deployment